see ALICE SUTTON

 ELIZABETH REYNER (d.1612)

 Elizabeth Reyner was the daughter of Sir William Reyner (Rayner/Raynor) of Orton Longueville, Huntingdonshire (1525-1606).
-Her mother’s name is unknown.
-After October 1586, Elizabeth married Henry Talbot of Burton Abbey, Yorkshire (1563-January 1596), youngest son of George Talbot, 6th earl of Shrewsbury.
-Shrewsbury stayed at Orton Longueville, sixteen miles from Fotheringay, during the trial of Mary Queen of Scots.
-Elizabeth had two daughters, Gertrude (c.1588-1649) and Mary (c.1595-March 6, 1674/5).
+After October 1586, Elizabeth married Henry Talbot of Burton Abbey, Yorkshire (1563-January 1596), youngest son of George Talbot, 6th earl of Shrewsbury, who stayed at Orton Longueville, sixteen miles from Fotheringay, during the trial of Mary Queen of Scots.
+Their children were Gertrude (c.1588-1649) and Mary (c.1595-March 6, 1674/5).
 In his will, Talbot left Elizabeth two parts of his land until their younger daughter should be eighteen years old and, thereafter, one part.
 She was also his executrix.
-Her second husband, as his second wife, was Thomas Holcroft of Vale Royal, Cheshire (1557-1620).
+She married Thomas Holcroft of Vale Royal, Cheshire (1557-1620) as his second wife.
 In 1598, Holcroft entered into a dispute with Gilbert Talbot, 7th earl of Shrewsbury, over the terms of Henry Talbot’s will and the wardship of his daughters.
 On June 19, 1606, at the age of eighty, Elizabeth’s father married the widowed Mary (née Beaumont), Lady Villiers.
 He died less than five months later.
 His will, dated October 27, 1606, was proved November 13, 1606.

 MARGARET REYNOLD (d.1528) (maiden name unknown)

 Margaret was the wife of John Reynold (d.1492), a wealthy mercer.
+Their children were Richard (d.1543), Ralph, Ellen, Jane, Margaret, and Mary.
 When he died, she received a third of his estate, £1000, and their six children each received 250 marks.
 She also had the responsibility of carrying out her husband’s charitable bequests.
-The children were Richard (d.1543), Ralph, Ellen, Jane, Margaret, and Mary.
 Anne F. Sutton, in The Mercery of London, speculates that Margaret was a silkwoman, since she appears to have had apprentices of her own and in her will (proved November 27, 1528) left her “frames” to her servant, Ellen.
 Her daughter-in-law, Blanche, wife of Richard Reynold, may also have been a silkwoman.

 see BLANCHE STANNEY